 No matter how much you love your Amazon business, it's important that you continually strive to turn it into an asset with resale value.
 Many Amazon FBA sellers get so caught up in running their businesses that they forget the awesome fact that they might create something that could net them a massive payday whenever they're ready to move on to other ventures or just ride off into the sunset.

-In this article, I'm going to explain how to find out how much your Amazon business might actually be worth and how to start making sure that you are taking the right steps to maximize your resale value going forward.
+In this article, I'm going to explain how to find out how much your Amazon business might actually be worth and how to make sure that you are taking the right steps to maximize your resale value going forward.

 Inside the Selling Process

 Step #4 Negotiate price and terms of sale.
 Do NOT take this part lightly.
-Clarity is king when it comes to selling any business assets.
+Clarity is king with selling any business assets.
 Make sure no stone is left unturned and that you and the buyer are on the same page before closing any deal.

 Step #5 Seller transfers assets and buyer transfers funds.
 Using a brokerage makes this part much safer.
-They are able to store money in escrow and ensure that no funny business happens.
+They can store money in escrow and ensure that no funny business happens.
 Selling or buying a storefront involves life changing amounts of money changing hands.
 Be smart.

 Where to Sell Your Amazon Business

-When it comes to selling an Amazon business, there are only two legitimate 3rd party companies I recommend.
-Flippa.com and EmpireFlippers.com.
-These companies work as brokers to facilitate the transaction and they oversee the smooth transition of assets and information between buyer and seller.
+These companies work as brokers to facilitate the transaction, and they oversee the smooth transition of assets and information between buyer and seller.

-Flippa has been around since 2009 and their website says that they have helped over 40,000 entrepreneurs buy and sell websites.
-Flippa only recently started listing Amazon FBA businesses on their marketplace.
-It appears they have successfully sold 54 stores as of the time of this writing.
+Flippa has been around since 2009, and their website says that they have helped over 40,000 entrepreneurs buy and sell websites.

 They also have a much higher average sale price and a higher multiplier.